Agustín Bugallo

 Agustín Fernando Bugallo (born 23 April 1995) is an Argentine field hockey player for who plays as a midfielder for Mitre and the Argentine national team.

 Club career

 Bugallo played for BHC and Mitre in Argentina until 2019.
 In July 2019, it was announced he would play for Pinoké in the Netherlands for the 2019–20 season.
 He joined HGC in the summer of 2020 after one season with Pinoké.
 He left the Netherlands after two seasons for Belgium to play for Gantoise in Ghent.
 After one season he left Gantoise for Club de Campo in Spain.
 He won the Copa del Rey and the División de Honor.

 International career

 Bugallo represented Argentina at the 2018 Men's Hockey World Cup.
 In July 2019, he was selected in the Argentina squad for the 2019 Pan American Games.
-They won the gold medal by defeating Canada 5-2 in the final.
+They won the gold medal by defeating Canada 5–2 in the final.
+Bugallo also competed at the 2024 Summer Olympics.